uManuel/coe-path-modules/modules/1.2-server-side-rendering-nextjs/introduction/notes.md

 }
 ```

-Note!!: Don't use getServerSideProps if It's only need it.
+Note!!: Don't use getServerSideProps, only if It's only need it.

 **When to use what**